USCiLab/cereal/_includes/serialization_archives.markdown

 ## Archive Basics

 Archives decide how to output or interpret data that is being serialized.
-For the most part, users do not need to know the inner workings of an archive and can write serialization functions agnostic of the archive type, though cereal does support specializing serialization functions for specific types of archives.
+For the most part, you do not need to know the inner workings of an archive and can write serialization functions agnostic of the archive type, though cereal does support specializing serialization functions for specific types of archives.
 For example, a serialization function for a JSON archive could include more human readable metadata than its binary variant.

 Most cereal archives operate on either an [`std::ostream`](http://en.cppreference.com/w/cpp/io/basic_ostream) or [`std::istream`](http://en.cppreference.com/w/cpp/io/basic_istream) object.
 These can be files, in-memory streams, or even things like standard in and out (though the latter two may not make much sense).

-The preferred way for working with archives is to create them, use (serialize with) them, and then destroy them.
-Some archives (e.g. XML) are designed to output to their stream only on their destruction.
-The best way to go about this is to let scoping automatically destroy archive objects when you are finished with them:
+The preferred way for working with archives is in an [RAII](http://en.wikipedia.org/wiki/RAII) fashion.
+Archives are only guaranteed to have flushed their contents when they are destroyed, so some archives (e.g. XML) will not output anything until their destruction.
+The best way to go about using archives is to let scoping automatically destroy archive objects when you are finished with them:

 ```cpp
 #include <cereal/archives/xml.hpp>